telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ### Using NPM Packages

-The Kendo UI SASS-based themes are located on the Progress NPM registry:
+The Kendo UI Sass-based themes are located on the Progress NPM registry:

 * **Kendo UI Default Theme**&mdash;Available as @progress/kendo-theme-default.
 * **Kendo UI Bootstrap Theme**&mdash;Available as @progress/kendo-theme-bootstrap.